Empire's header and footer

 Fixed homepage sections

-Fixed sections are exactly what you’d guess they are—components that are fixed to certain areas of your site and cannot be moved.
+Fixed sections are components that are assigned to certain areas of your site and cannot be moved.
 In Empire, there are just two fixed homepage sections: the Header and the Footer (note that these sections appear on all pages, but we've put them here because they'll probably be some of the first things you want to set up).

 A sticky header—also sometimes referred to as a fixed or persistent header—is a great option that "sticks" the header to the top of the screen, even as users scroll down a page.
 This can improve navigability, reinforce branding, and save time (nobody likes scrolling all the way back to the top when they realize they're browsing the wrong page).

 Empire's sticky header compresses to preserve screen real estate, nesting navigational elements within a hamburger menu, and removing non-essential elements like the currency converter.